 Firewalls block threats and allow legitimate traffic across an internet connection.
 A well-constructed firewall should keep data and applications safe from harm.
-But firewall protection relies on proper configuration.
-Achieving this isn't always easy.
+However, firewall protection relies on proper configuration, which isn’t always easy to achieve.

 This article will explore firewall configuration basics and some common challenges that complicate the process.

-Firewall configuration is a critical part of securing network assets.
-But even the strongest firewall defenses will fail if they aren't properly configured.
+Firewall configuration is critical to securing network assets.
+But even the strongest firewall defenses will fail if they aren’t properly configured.

-Security experts Gartner suggest that 99% of firewall breaches are caused by misconfiguration, not flaws within firewall systems.
-The way users set up their firewall systems makes a huge difference to their overall security posture.
+Security expert Gartner suggests that 99% of firewall breaches are caused by misconfiguration, not flaws within firewall systems.
+How users set up their firewall systems makes a huge difference to their overall security posture.

-This matters because firewalls are central parts of cybersecurity systems.
-Firewalls filter inbound and outgoing network traffic.
-They allow only approved traffic to access resources.
-And they block unknown connections, keeping out malicious attackers.
+This matters because firewalls are central to cybersecurity systems.
+They filter inbound and outgoing network traffic, allow only approved traffic to access resources, and block unknown connections, keeping out malicious attackers.

 Firewalls can only carry out these functions with the right policies.
 Firewall policies are sets of security rules that state conditions for network entry.
 They include allowable ports and approved IP addresses or domain names.
 And they apply security zones to segment the network.

-Getting these policies right is the central challenge of firewall configuration.
+The central challenge of firewall configuration is getting these policies right.
 If filters are too broad, attackers may be able to access the network.
-But excessively strict controls can result in performance issues for legitimate users.
-Let's explore how to improve your firewall configuration.
+However, excessively strict controls can result in performance issues for legitimate users.
+Let’s explore how to improve your firewall configuration.

 How to configure firewalls